 Are you looking for inspiration, information, and insight?
-Well, TED Talks and TEDx Talks (a few of them) can bring you all of this in less than twenty minutes.
-They are based on a variety of topics and today we are going to talk about Tedx videos that will help you understand more about content marketing.
+TED Talks and TEDx Talks (a few of them) can bring you all of this in less than 20 minutes.
+They are based on a variety of topics, and today we are going to talk about TEDx videos that will help you understand more about content marketing.

 Video marketing has become synonymous with content marketing today.
 This type of content–from a small Reel on Instagram to an hour-long video on Youtube–has become a tried-and-tested recipe for success.

 While this talk is from 2007, the insights from Seth Godin are timeless and packed with information.
-This talk in specific gives you a barrage of aha moments with every anecdote.
+This TED talk specifically gives you a barrage of “a-ha” moments with every anecdote.

 Right at the start, Godin talks about sliced bread.
 The invention of sliced bread was a remarkable breakthrough in the culinary world.
 Till today, we fail to comprehend how this simple alteration in bread serving made bread easier to consume and sell.

-Through his talk, he put the spotlight on how you can get your idea to spread to more people.
+Through his talk, he spotlighted how you can get your idea to spread to more people.
 Regardless of what business you run or what you do daily, we all live in a world where we want to spread ideas to others.

-Godin’s talk will make you question your product choices — What was it about this product that made you reach for it?
-You will realise that it was nothing but the brands’ ability to spread the idea to more people.
+Godin’s talk will make you question your product choices — What about this product made you reach for it?
+You will realize that it was nothing but the brands’ ability to spread the idea to more people.

 In his TEDx video, Dr. Wu talks about a phenomenon called Neuromarketing — the underlying and unseen side of marketing that influences a user without any ads or in-your-face techniques.
 He explains this with many content marketing examples.